PechayClub/BurnutsPlusTNTandDisparityMod/SECURITY.md

 | 0.4     | :white_check_mark: |
 | 0.3     | :white_check_mark: |
 | < 0.3   | Not Public         |

-Note: If version 0.6 beta was released, then we will drop support for alpha.

 ## Reporting a Vulnerability